dusk-network/moat/README.md

 - `wallet-path`: path to your installed wallet directory
 - `config-path`: path to your blockchain access configuration (refer to the configuration section)
 - `password`: password for your wallet
-- `...request.json`: path to your request json file (refer to the request section)
+- `...request.json`: path to your request json file (as explained in the request section)

 Example usage of the moat-core library:
 ```rust